IPhone 13

-The iPhone 13 and iPhone 13 Mini (stylized as iPhone 13 mini) are smartphones developed and marketed by Apple.
+The iPhone 13 and iPhone 13 Mini (stylized as iPhone 13 mini) are smartphones that were developed and marketed by Apple.
 They are the fifteenth generation of iPhones, succeeding the iPhone 12 and 12 Mini.
 They were unveiled at an Apple Event in Apple Park in Cupertino, California, on September 14, 2021, alongside the higher-priced iPhone 13 Pro and iPhone 13 Pro Max flagships.
 Furthermore, they were released on September 24, 2021.
-Improvements over the iPhone 12 include a 512 GB storage variant, BeiDou positioning support, and HDR video recording at doubled 60 frames per second.
+Improvements over the iPhone 12 include a 512 GB storage variant, BeiDou positioning support, and HDR video recording at 60 frames per second, doubling the frame rate of its predecessor.

-The iPhone 13 Mini was discontinued in September 2023, and the iPhone 13 was discontinued in September 2024 with the announcement of the iPhone 16.
+The iPhone 13 Mini was discontinued in September 2023 without a successor, and the iPhone 13 was discontinued in September 2024 with the announcement of the iPhone 16.

 History

 The iPhone 13 and iPhone 13 Mini were officially announced alongside the ninth-generation iPad, 6th generation iPad Mini, Apple Watch Series 7, iPhone 13 Pro, and iPhone 13 Pro Max by a virtual press event filmed and recorded at Apple Park in Cupertino, California, on September 14, 2021.
 Pre-orders began on September 17, 2021, at 5:00 am PDT.
 Pricing started at US$799 for the iPhone 13 and US$699 for the iPhone 13 Mini.

-Together with iPhone 12, the iPhone 13 Mini was discontinued on September 12, 2023, with the announcement of the iPhone 15 and 15 Pro.
+Together with the iPhone 12, the iPhone 13 Mini was discontinued on September 12, 2023, with the announcement of the iPhone 15 and 15 Pro.
 The iPhone 13 continued to be sold until the announcement of the iPhone 16 and 16 Pro on September 9, 2024, when it was discontinued alongside the iPhone 15 Pro.

+The iPhone 13 Mini was the final Mini iPhone offered by Apple due to a lack of demand for the Mini series, possibly in part because, just as thin, it also had a 25 percent smaller battery, at only a 12.5 percent discount.
+Despite the smaller display, the impact on usable video playback time was still about 10 percent (17 vs. 19 hours according to Apple's own comparison data).

 Design

-A (PRODUCT)RED iPhone 13 alongside a white iPhone 4s released a decade ago.
-Showing the back side view.
-Note the camera protector installed on the iPhone 13.
+Back view of a Product Red iPhone 13 alongside a white iPhone 4s.
+Note there is a camera protector installed on the iPhone 13.